PiMaker/MonikAI/README.md

 The code in this repository is available under the terms of the MIT License.
 You can find a copy of the full license text in the `LICENSE` file.

 The art assets have not been created by me, but by Team Salvato.
 Usage is according to Team Salvato's [IP Guidelines](http://teamsalvato.com/ip-guidelines/).

+The original code was written by PiMaker, I'm just maintaining it

 *Exception: Some of the Monika faces are taken from https://github.com/Backdash/MonikaModDev, message me if that's not ok!*